 What is Liposuction?

-Surgical candidates for liposuction should be in good general and mental health and have a realistic expectation about surgical outcomes.
-Liposuction is not weight loss surgery.
+Surgical candidates should be in good general and mental health and have a realistic expectation about surgical outcomes.
 Ideal candidates are at or around their goal weight with good skin elasticity.
-Liposuction is most useful in treating isolated pockets of excess fat which aren’t corrected by diet and exercise.
+It is most useful in treating isolated pockets of excess fat which aren’t corrected by diet and exercise.

 Options and Variations